-The City of Hyattsville has been recognized as a Tree City by the National Arbor Day Foundation for over 25 years.
+The City of Hyattsville has been recognized as a Tree City by the National Arbor Day Foundation for 30 years!
 The City is proud to be tree-friendly, with an excellent tree canopy for an urban/suburban community.

 A City Ordinance requires residents to obtain a permit for the removal of large trees on private property.
 This Tree Ordinance helps to maintain our beneficial tree canopy and contributes to our Tree City USA status